OWASP/www-chapter-manama/index.md

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
 ---------------------
 {% include chapter_events.html group=page.meetup-group %}

-Our meetings are open to the public, and you do not need to be a member to attend.
-Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable or sponsoring this chapter.